leostera/reason-design-patterns/patterns/smart-constructors.md

 # Smart Constructors

-The idea behing Smart Constructors is that we can only have a value that passes a certain criteria that can not be enforced by the type-system, and thus the need for repeatedly checking the value is gone.
+The idea behing Smart Constructors is that we use a function to create values only if they pass a certain criteria.

+Why?
+Because sometimes that criteria can not be enforced by the type-system, and thus we need to repeatedly check these values to see if they have it.

+Some examples that come to mind are testing numbers to see if they are even or odd, or checking if a string is a valid email address.

 To be useful, Smart Constructors normally require a type to be _abstract_.
 That is, other modules can't construct it or deconstruct it directly.
 This forces